What's new in Python 3.10 – the most important features and changes

 Using the new Union `|` operator

 In Python 3.9, we looked at adding built-in collections to type hinting.
-In Python 3.10, we received another improvement - the use of the new Union operator `|`.
+Among the new features in Python 3.10, we received another improvement - the use of the new Union operator `|`.
 If previously we were forced to specify all types in Union:

 Now we specify the types, breaking one with the other operator '|':